AlibekAbdunasimov/remindo/README.md

 ## 📖 Usage

+### 🚀 Quick Start

+**For Reminders:**
+1. Send `/remind` to start creating a reminder interactively
+2. Or use direct format: `/remind 9:00 Take medicine`
+3. Use `/list` to see your reminders

+**For Notes:**
+1. Reply to any message with `/note` to save it
+2. Use `/notes` to view your saved notes
+3. Add titles: Reply with `/note Meeting Summary`

+**For Groups:**
+- Reminders and notes are automatically organized by forum topics
+- Admins can use `/adminlist` to manage all group reminders
+- Set your timezone in private chat with `/settimezone` - it applies to all groups

 ### Basic Commands
 - `/start` - Start the bot and see available commands
 - `/help` - Show help information